 Guide for Individual Taxpayer Identification Number (ITIN) Holders

-To unlock your California tax credits, you must file your 2021 taxes.
+To unlock your California tax credits, you must file your state taxes.

-- Report earnings to IRS for tax purposes
+- Report earnings to the IRS for tax purposes

 - Open bank accounts with certain banks

 - Conduct business in the U.S.

 - Claim eligible tax credits

 - Qualify a dependent for Earned Income Tax Credit Purposes

 If the following apply to you, then you must apply for an ITIN.

 - You do not have a Social Security Number (SSN) and are not eligible to obtain one, and